MIPS/gcc/gcc/config/arc/simdext.md

 ;; ???
 We can't tell how much data is there to transfer before the ;; mxp function has been compiled; unfortunately, the compilation order ;; is different at the moment.
-;; To tanfer just as much as needed, either we'd have to compile the ;; mxp function forst, or teach the assembler to intelligently handle ;; variable transfer sizes.
+;; To transfer just as much as needed, either we'd have to compile the ;; mxp function forst, or teach the assembler to intelligently handle ;; variable transfer sizes.
 ;;